luckplat/PicoWinder-FFB-PRO/README.md

 * Spring center position
 * START / STOP operations

-The final firmware correctly transfers those effects to the physical SideWinder.
+The final firmware transfers these correctly to the SideWinder.

-### Speed-dependent control force
+### Control force

-The stick remains relatively light at low speed and becomes progressively heavier as airspeed increases.
+The stick is relatively light at low speed and becomes progressively heavier as airspeed increases.

 ### Trim

-The Spring equilibrium point physically moves with trim, allowing the pilot to feel the trimmed stick position rather than merely experiencing a change in overall force.
+Trim actually moves the Spring equilibrium point.

+This means the physical neutral position of the stick moves with trim instead of simply changing overall force.

 ### Stall buffet

-Periodic effects become clearly perceptible close to the stall.
+Periodic effects become clearly noticeable close to the stall.

 ### Flutter

-High-speed periodic effects produce clearly noticeable flutter.
+At high speed the periodic effects produce clearly noticeable flutter.

-**Condor 3 is one of the main validation applications, but PicoWinder FFB PRO is not simulator-specific.**
+Condor 3 was one of the main applications used during development, but **PicoWinder FFB PRO is not specific to Condor**.

-The firmware implements standard **Windows DirectInput Force Feedback** and can therefore be used by other compatible applications and simulators.
+It implements standard **Windows DirectInput Force Feedback**, so other compatible applications can use it as well.

 ---

-## Main fixes and improvements
+## Main fixes

-The final firmware resulted from many targeted corrections rather than one large rewrite.
+This firmware was not the result of one big rewrite.

+Most of the progress came from finding one specific problem, testing it, fixing it, and moving on to the next one.

-The major areas addressed include:
+The main areas changed were:

-* native SideWinder auto-center reactivation after reset
+* native SideWinder auto-center after reset
-* Force Feedback effect-table handling
+* FFB effect-table handling
-* blocking communication inside USB/HID callbacks
+* blocking operations inside USB/HID callbacks
 * asynchronous SideWinder communication
 * post-reset stabilization
 * SideWinder message pacing
-* stale Force Feedback effect IDs
+* stale FFB effect IDs
-* periodic-effect gain translation
+* periodic-effect gain
 * Spring response
-* X/Y input jitter
+* X/Y jitter
 * throttle / slider filtering
 * Rotation-Z filtering
 * input-buffer concurrency

-### Stale Force Feedback effect ID
+### Trigger kick / stale effect ID

-One particularly important problem involved the original diagnostic trigger-kick effect.
+One particularly difficult problem came from the original diagnostic trigger-kick effect.

-After a device reset, its old effect ID could remain locally while an application reused the same ID for another Force Feedback effect.
+After a device reset, the firmware could still remember the old effect ID while Windows or an application reused that same ID for another effect.

+In Condor, for example, that ID could become the main Spring effect.

-The trigger could then unintentionally PLAY or PAUSE the application's effect, making the FFB appear to stop working.
+Pressing and releasing the trigger could then accidentally PLAY or PAUSE Condor's Spring and make the FFB appear to have died.

-The artificial diagnostic kick was therefore removed completely.
+The artificial kick was removed completely.

-### Reset and native auto-center
+### Reset and auto-center

-A DirectInput device reset could cause the SideWinder's own native centering behavior to become active again.
+A DirectInput reset could cause the SideWinder's own native centering force to become active again.

-The final firmware explicitly disables native auto-center after reset and includes a stabilization period before normal FFB communication resumes.
+The final firmware disables it again after reset and waits briefly for the joystick to stabilize before continuing normal FFB communication.

 ### USB / SideWinder communication

-Force Feedback communication is queued and asynchronous.
+FFB communication with the SideWinder is queued and asynchronous.

-USB HID processing therefore does not have to wait for the much slower physical SideWinder communication path.
+The USB side therefore does not have to stop and wait while commands are physically sent to the joystick.

-Logical SideWinder messages are also paced rather than being transmitted continuously back-to-back.
+SideWinder messages are also paced rather than sent continuously back-to-back.
+On the hardware tested here, this made a major improvement to stability.

-### Periodic effects and Spring response
+### Periodic effects and Spring

-Periodic-effect gain handling was corrected, making effects such as buffet and flutter clearly perceptible.
+Periodic-effect gain handling was corrected, which made effects such as stall buffet and flutter much easier to feel.

-The Spring response was also reshaped so that it no longer unnecessarily hides weaker dynamic effects while still retaining full force when required.
+The Spring response was also reshaped so it would not overpower the other effects at low and medium force levels, while still allowing full force when required.

 ---

 ## Input stability

-The SideWinder's original analog controls can exhibit small amounts of raw jitter.
+The original SideWinder controls have a small amount of raw jitter.

-Instead of applying one generic smoothing algorithm to every control, the final firmware uses specific strategies for:
+Instead of applying the same smoothing to every axis, the firmware uses different filtering for:

 * X / Y
 * throttle / slider
 * Rotation Z

-The result is stable joystick input without sacrificing useful range or introducing noticeable control latency.
+This keeps the controls stable without noticeably slowing them down or reducing their useful range.

-Validated USB input reporting is approximately **1 kHz**.
+USB input reporting in the final captures is approximately **1 kHz**.

 ---